NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

 Under ``diarizer`` key, there are ``vad``, ``speaker_embeddings``, ``clustering`` and ``asr`` keys containing configurations for the inference of the corresponding modules.

-Configuration for Voice Activity Detector
+Configurations for Voice Activity Detector
 -----------------------------------------

 Parameters for VAD model are provided as in the following Hydra config example.